 Placing the customer at the focal point of our thoughts and actions – that is the fundamental maxim of the Hawesko Group.
 Whether the origin be the year 1964 from a garage in Hamburg or 1974 from a rustical barn in Düsseldorf – we have consistently pursued this idea.
 It continues to be the basis of our concept today.

-The Group is being reoriented to a more viable structure for the future, the parent company expanded into an active holding company and central service platforms introduced.
-This relieves the individual B2B and retail brands of administrative tasks and allows them to concentrate more on their core business.
+Transformation begins towards a more viable structure for the future: the parent company is expanded into an active holding company and central service platforms start to be introduced.
+This will relieve the Group's B2B and retail brands of administrative tasks and allow them to concentrate more on their core business.
 Record sales (€ 481 m) and EBIT (€ 29 m) figures.

 Longstanding supervisory board member Detlev Meyer takes over a majority of shares and completes a change-of-control.
 A new generation comes into the Board of Management.